uscreen/node-cqrs/README.md

-# @uscreen.de/node-cqrs
+# @uscreen.de/cqrs-kit

+> CQRS Starter Kit to start fast into DDD.
+Eventsourcing included.
+Some soldering required.

 > __Alpha-Warning:__ work in progress, not tested in production and subject of change in api, features and options

-This is fork of [snatalenko/node-cqrs](https://github.com/snatalenko/node-cqrs), so most credits go to Mr. Natalenko.
+This module is based on the work of and started as a fork of [snatalenko/node-cqrs](https://github.com/snatalenko/node-cqrs), so most credits go to Mr. Natalenko.

 ## Abstract

-Aim of this fork is to adopt the CQRS approach in an "easy" and reusable manner to node applications.
-It should not provide a new framework or make strong assumptions on file-structure (and possibly infrastructure).
-That being said, I'd like to target fastify, express and alike to use this package within their ecosystem.
+Goal of this module is to adopt the CQRS/DDD + ES in an "easy" and reusable manner to node applications.
+It should not provide a new framework or make strong assumptions on infrastructure.
+That being said, the initial iteration will target frameworks like fastify, express and alike to use this package within their ecosystem.

-To get to production ready setup I'd like to see it working within a setup of
+To get to a production ready setup it should provied a working example within a setup of

 - distributed [fastify](https://www.fastify.io) service(s)
 - [mongoDB](https://www.mongodb.com) based storage
 - [nats](https://nats.io) based eventing and messaging

+## Assumptions

+* storage and message adapters SHOULD NOT handle their connections, pools, reconnections within this modules
+* storage and message adapters SHOULD reuse their clients as injected from the outside
+* storage and message adapters SHOULD be injectable (basic reference implementations inlcluded)
+* this module SHOULD NOT provide a framework,
+* this module SHOULD NOT require a specific framework,
+* this module SHOULD NOT assume any filestructure
+* this module SHOULD NOT setup a domain on it's own
+* this module SHOULD NOT depend on any given framework

 As this is work in progress I'll keep the original README attached below: